-The Library has the following recurring fair value measurements as of April 30, 2021.
-The U.S. agency obligations and negotiable certificates for deposit are valued using quoted matrix pricing models (Level 2 inputs).
-The IMET 1 to 3 Year Fund, a mutual fund, is measured based on the net asset value of the shares in IMET, which is based on the fair value of the underlying investments in the mutual fund (Level 3 input).
+The Library has the following recurring fair value measurements as of April 30, 2023.
+The U.S. Treasury notes are valued using quoted prices in active markets for identical assets (Level 1 inputs).
+U.S. agency obligations and negotiable certificates for deposit are valued using quoted matrix pricing models (Level 2 inputs).

 Credit risk is the risk that the issuer of a debt security will not pay its par value upon maturity.
 The Library limits its exposure to credit risk by primarily investing in external investment pools and U.S. agency obligations.
 The Illinois Funds and IMET are rated AAA.
-The U.S. agency obligations are rated AA+ and negotiable CD's are not rated.
+The U.S. agency obligations are rated AA+, and negotiable CD's are not rated.